smarttransit-ai/transit-gym/README.md

   *Optional* The example output of simulating for 24 hours from 12:00 AM - 12:00 AM(nextday) is saved at https://drive.google.com/drive/u/1/folders/1w9hj8wMJOGemEWVHgJ4_zvXnMT2Htbv9.

 3. The *post-processing* can be performed on the collected data according to the steps mentioned [Step 6.
 Post-processing](#post-processing)

-The procedure is similar to "Installation Instructions", with the configuration file of 24 Hours.
-The configuration file and driver python file updated as "Chattanooga_CS_24_hours_cal" and "driver_24_cal" respectively at: [examples/Chattanooga_CS_cal](examples/Chattanooga_CS_cal)

 ## Additional Steps.
 Changing the Settings - Examples